 You may request us to pay you back by either calling us or sending us a request in writing.
 If you send a request in writing, send your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.
+To make sure you are giving us all the information we need to make a decision, you can fill out our claim form to make your request for payment.

-- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (www.scbluesmedadvantage.com) or call Customer Service and ask for the form.
+- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (www.SCBluesMedAdvantage.com) or call Customer Service and ask for the form.